 Report Search Filters

-Date: Report displayed according to current date (by default), and you can check inventory for selected date range.
+Date: Report displayed according to the current date (by default), and you can check inventory for the selected date range.

-Select Criteria: User can search a specific item by its Category, no. of quantity, SKU, IMEI, item name and item image, default discount, barcode, Warehouse wise details.
+Select Criteria: The user can search a specific item by its Category, no. of quantity, SKU, IMEI, item name and item image, default discount, barcode, Warehouse wise details.

-User can add multiple criteria by selecting from the Drop-down.
+Users can add multiple criteria by selecting from the drop-down.

 Product Catalogue: A product catalog is a type of marketing collateral that lists essential product details that help buyers make a purchase decision.